SubtleStone/SubtleStoneSteam.github.io/README.md

 SHADERS WERE TAKING 30-40 mins to process.
 So, I started looking for a fix found this solution on reddit.

-Open your File Manager, if you are new to Linux you can just open a terminal and type Dolphin, Thunar, Nemo whatever your file manager is.
+Open your **File Manager**, if you are new to Linux you can just open a terminal and type Dolphin, Thunar, Nemo whatever your file manager is.
-Press Ctrl+H to see hidden files.
+Press **Ctrl+H** to see hidden files.

 Go to
 > .local/share/steam  (Here you should see other folders like appcache, bin, clientui, compatibilitytools.d, config etc

 If you use a flatpak version